pnpm/pnpm.io/docs/workspaces.md

 When `true`, locally available packages are linked to `node_modules` instead of being downloaded from the registry.
 This is very convenient in a multi-package repository.

+When `false`, packages are downloaded and installed from the registry.
+However, workspace packages can still be linked by using the `workspace:` range protocol. e.g. `pnpm add batman@workspace:*`

 #### Usage